 If your doctor believes you might have testicular cancer, he or she will perform a biopsy to remove a sample of tissue.
 A pathologist will examine the tissue to see if there are cancer cells.
 If your biopsy shows cancer, your doctor will order more tests to determine if the cancer has spread to other parts of the body.

-Your doctor may order blood tests to help diagnose your condition.
+Your doctor may order blood tests to help diagnose your testicular cancer.
 Testicular cancer often produces protein substances called tumor markers.
-Measuring the levels of these markers can help your doctor diagnose you and follow your response to treatment.
+Measuring the levels of these markers can help your doctor diagnose you and follow your response to testicular cancer treatment.

 Finally, imaging tests can help your doctor make a detailed picture of the structures inside your body: